daryldelrosario/rock-paper-scissors/README.md

 * JavaScript

 ## Features
-* The prompt used to take in input from user is non-case sensitive
+* The prompt used to take in the input from user is non-case sensitive
 * Each round tracks and displays:
     * what the player chose
     * what the computer chose